Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Experiments

 \subsection{Performance Evaluation}

-We first report the accuracy of defensive teacher models in Table~\ref{tab:teacher_model}.
-By maximizing the mutual information between $Z'$ and $Y$ using $\mathcal{L}_{\mathrm{CE}}$, the learned matrix effectively preserves teacher accuracy.
-Figure~\ref{fig:example} provides outputs generated from the original and the transformed teacher.
+We first report the accuracy of defensive teacher models in Figure~\ref{fig:teacher}(a).
+By maximizing mutual information between $Z'$ and $Y$ using $\mathcal{L}_{\mathrm{CE}}$, the learned matrix effectively preserves teacher accuracy.
+Figure~\ref{fig:teacher}(b) shows visualizations of generated outputs.
 As observed, our defensive teacher produces fluent and coherent responses while preserving task correctness.
 This contrasts with existing sequence-level distillation defenses that disrupt sampling distributions and induce texts with degraded quality.

 We then present student distillation results in Table~\ref{tab:main}.
 The results show that the learned matrix strengthens distillation resistance and yields a consistent performance degradation on distilled students across different teacher–student pairs and datasets. \textit{E.g.}, distilling Qwen2.5-1.5B on GSM8K via AlphaNet incurs an accuracy drop of 11.98\%, highlighting our effectiveness of suppressing distillation-relevant information.
 Notably, student models are jointly optimized using both the distillation loss $\mathcal{L}_{\mathrm{KD}}$ induced by teacher logits and an SFT loss computed from ground-truth labels.
 Our defense perturbs only the teacher logits and only affects $\mathcal{L}_{\mathrm{KD}}$, yet still misleads the distillation optimization and leads to a substantial degradation in student performance.
 Furthermore, we observe cases where distillation with the original logits surpasses its SFT-only counterpart, whereas using transformed logits performs even worse than SFT.
 This further validates that our strategy effectively suppresses the contextual information required for effective distillation.